 “The Mountain has been that – and more.
 There is never a time that I feel different because of my religion.
 The friars welcome all people and they are always so eager to hear about the religions of others, and I am always open to what they have to say as well,” added Patel, a biology major and history minor whose family, originally from India, practices Hinduism.

-Patel said he found the Mountain to be an effective coping mechanism for the daily pressures of academics.
+Patel said he finds involvement with the Mountain to be an effective coping mechanism for the daily pressures of academics.
 “Going there with nothing but my phone, which is somewhat ironic since there’s no cellular service, was an opportunity to get away from the stress of classes,” said the native of Carteret, N.J., who joined the campus prayer group ‘Mountain Time’ – which he says allows occasion for reflection and understanding on what he needs to “do better.”

 An article in the university newspaper, The Bona Venture, described the “quiet fire” of Mt.
 Irenaeus sweeping the country through the MOTR program, which is sponsored by 1958 SBU alumnus John Meisch and his wife Kay.
 That spirit can also be found in a similar program called Mountain in the Home — usually held in people’s living rooms, with smaller groups.